 Endodontics in New City, NY

+At Rockland Dental Specialists, our team provides a comprehensive range of dental services to help you maintain your oral health.
 Endodontics is the realm of dentistry that deals with the inside of a tooth, derived from the Greek words “endo” (inside) and “odont” (tooth).
-Teeth are hollow, and the hollow space within each tooth contains dental pulp – nerves and blood vessels.
+Teeth are hollow, and the hollow space within each tooth contains dental pulp, which consists of nerves and blood vessels.
 Each root of each tooth has a tiny opening at the tip of the root where these nerves and blood vessels enter the tooth.
-This soft tissue is called the pulp, also known as the tooth pulp, and the hollow space is the pulp chamber.
+This soft tissue is called the pulp, and the hollow space is the pulp chamber.

 The pulp provides hydration, nourishment, and sensation to the teeth.

-An endodontist is a dental specialist who focuses on advanced training in the treatment of the pulp tissue, the pulp chamber, and any diseases associated with them.
-Endodontists specialize in saving your natural tooth through specific procedures that address infected or diseased dental pulp and the tissues surrounding the roots.
-Both of our board-certified endodontists, Dr. Cohen and Dr. Snyder, are best-in-class dental surgeons with impressive experience and accolades, having completed two or more years of specialized dental school training beyond their regular dentist education.
+An endodontist is a dental professional who completes advanced training in the treatment of the pulp tissue, the pulp chamber, and any diseases associated with them.
+Endodontists focus on saving your natural tooth through specific procedures that address infected or diseased dental pulp and the tissues surrounding the roots.
+Our endodontists, Dr. Lisa Nava Cohen, Dr. Rachel Snyder, and Dr. George Ilenikhena, have completed two or more years of advanced dental training beyond their regular dentist education and hold board certification in endodontics.

-What is a Root Canal?
+What Is a Root Canal?

 The term “root canal” is actually an anatomical one, describing the hollow space within the root of each tooth.
-It’s long and narrow, so we call it a canal.
+It is long and narrow, so we call it a canal.
 However, most people use this term to describe the dental procedure, root canal therapy, or RCT.
 This is one of the most common procedures performed by endodontists.

 Why Do Teeth Need Root Canal Treatments?

 The dental pulp within a tooth has a limited ability to heal itself and repair damage.
-Injuries to this delicate tissue in the form of bacterial invasion (from a deep cavity or cracks) or trauma to the tooth can irreversibly damage the pulp tissue.
+Injuries to this delicate tissue in the form of bacterial invasion from a deep cavity or cracks, or trauma to the tooth, can irreversibly damage the pulp tissue.
 This irreversible inflammation often causes severe pain, so many people who need root canals know that they need dental treatment.
 When infected tissues surrounding the tooth root become inflamed, it can affect your jaw and overall oral health.

-The tricky thing about teeth needing root canals is that they don’t all hurt.
-In some cases, the nerve inside the tooth (that sends pain signals to the brain) just dies.
-A dead nerve cannot send any signals, so the tooth may become painless despite being diseased.
 Dead tissue in the body always attracts bacteria and will develop serious infections over time.
 Sometimes antibiotics are prescribed temporarily, but removal of the infected pulp through endodontic treatment is the definitive solution.
-The dead pulp tissue is a ticking time bomb and should be removed with a root canal treatment as soon as it’s discovered.
+The dead pulp tissue should be removed with a root canal treatment as soon as it is discovered.

-Advanced Training and Technologies in Endodontics
+Advanced Training and Technologies in New City Endodontics

 What Other Procedures Can Our New City Endodontist Perform?